fr3nz99/Data-Mining/README.md

 # Data-Mining

-## Names of the projects:
+## Homework 1:

--scripts.py is the first homework
+-scripts.py is the file with all the exercises

 -Submission.pdf is the pdf with all the submissions